Skip to Content

 Le Beaujolais

 Le Beaujolais is a wonderful restaurant that has been serving French cuisine and embracing French culture since 1972.
-The joy of Le Beaujolais is that it’s like a little Parisian haunt, tucked into a corner of the eccentric quarters of Covent Garden and Soho
+The joy of this place is that it’s like a little Parisian haunt, tucked into a corner of the eccentric quarters of Covent Garden and Soho

-The cuisine is delightful – try the creamy fish pie and you’ll understand why we love it so much.
-The restaurant near Leicester Square creates dishes from old-fashioned French recipes, making dining at Le Beaujolais a classical experience.
+The cuisine is delightful – try the Boeuf Bourguignon and you’ll understand why we love it so much.

 J Sheekey

-In fact, this wonderful restaurant has been around since the 1890s and is steeped in British history: A stallholder named Josef Sheekey was granted permission by Lord Salisbury to fish in St Martin’s Court – on the proviso that the dishes were served to the rich and famous.
+This wonderful restaurant has been around since the 1890s and is steeped in British history: It begins with a stallholder named Josef Sheekey was granted permission by Lord Salisbury to fish in St Martin’s Court – on the proviso that the dishes were served to the rich and famous.

-This tradition has not been erased from history, and this iconic restaurant that beamed during the Victorian times, is still a popular restaurant with famous actors and performers, including their audiences.
-This is one of the best restaurants Leicester Square has to offer.
+This tradition has not been erased from history, and this iconic restaurant beamed during the Victorian times and is still popular with famous actors and performers, as well as their audiences.
+If you’re looking to eat at a dining institution, you can’t do much better than this place.

 Le Garrick

 Located in London’s West End, Le Garrick is famous for its excellent, regional French food and Parisian atmosphere.
-More importantly, it does the best French onion soup in London.
+More importantly, it does what we think is the best French onion soup in London.

 Le Garrick has supplied London with delightful French cuisine for more than thirty-three years and has become a staple restaurant within the community.
 The menu is wonderful, and offers some very reasonably priced meals, whilst maintaining excellent quality.

-Whether you’re looking for a romantic date setting, or a family outing, Le Garrick is one of the top restaurants near Leicester Square.
+Whether you’re looking for a romantic date setting or a fancy family outing, Le Garrick is a spot you don’t want to overlook.

 Rasa Sayang

-Rasa Sayang is a vibrant South-East Asian restaurant, serving excellent Malaysian and Singapore cuisine – and it also caters to a Halal audience, with vegetarians and vegans also well-looked after.
+Rasa Sayang is a vibrant South-East Asian restaurant, serving excellent Malaysian and Singaporean cuisine – on top of that, it caters to a Halal audience, with vegetarians and vegans also well-looked after.

 The chefs draw on the influences of Malaysia and Singapore to create modern interpretations of traditional dishes, using only the freshest local produce.
-This is one of the best Asian restaurants Leicester Square boasts.
+Even with the stiff competition nearby Chinatown provides, this is one of the best Asian restaurants in the area.

 The flavours and spices used at Rasa Sayang are incredible – try to resist making your next reservation on your way out.